canonical/rockcraft/docs/explanation/chisel.rst

 What is Chisel?
 ===============

-Chisel_ is a software tool for extracting the contents of Debian packages Debian packages into a filesystem.
+Chisel_ is a software tool for extracting well-defined portions (aka slices) of Debian packages into a filesystem.

-Using the analogy of a tool to carve and cut stone, Chisel is used by
+Using the analogy of a tool to carve and cut stone, Chisel is used in
 |rockcraft| to sculpt minimal collections of files that only include what is
-needed from the Debian packages that are used.
+needed for the ROCK to function properly.

 See :ref:`how_to_use_chisel` for information about using the tool.